-Figure 4.10: The diaphragm springs were designed to provide a mechanism of supporting the shaft for a travel of ± 20 mm.
+Figure 4.11: The diaphragm springs were designed to provide a mechanism of supporting the shaft for a travel of $\pm 20$ mm.

-A set of diaphragm springs were designed at Sheffield University using finite element software based upon a design provided by Dr Bradshaw[89] a member of the MICE collaboration.
-The finite element package was used to ensure that the springs could withstand the repeated stress of being cycled many millions of times through ± 20 mm.
-The final springs were approximately 150 mm in diameter and were manufactured from 250 μ m and 300 μ m thick beryllium-copper using a wire erosion technique - See figure 4.10.
+A set of diaphragm springs were designed at Sheffield University using finite element software based upon a design provided by Dr Bradshaw[91] a member of the MICE collaboration.
+The finite element package was used to ensure that the springs could withstand the repeated stress of being cycled many millions of times through $\pm 20$ mm.
+The final springs were approximately 150 mm in diameter and were manufactured from 250 $\mu$ m and 300 $\mu$ m thick beryllium-copper using a wire erosion technique - See figure 4.11.
 In order to test these springs a basic linear motor was built that would permit 36 mm of travel.
 This motor was not in any way optimised electromagnetically and it was not intended to demonstrate the high acceleration required for the target mechanism but was built to allow various peripheral ideas to be demonstrated, including the use of diaphragm springs.
 The motor comprised of just six coils at a pitch of 15 mm.
 These coils were individually wired and embedded in an epoxy resin.
 The magnet assembly was bulky and comprised of two permanent magnets sandwiched between three pole pieces.
-The magnets and poles had a mass of ≈ 150 g.
-The final assembly is shown in figure 4.11.
-The driving electronics was relatively simple, its purpose was to just move the shaft in an oscillatory motion through a distance of 30 - 40 mm.
+The magnets and poles had a mass of $\approx 150$ g.
+The final assembly is shown in figure 4.12.
+The driving electronics was relatively simple, its purpose was to just move the shaft in a continuous oscillatory motion through a distance of 30 - 40 mm at a maximum frequency of a few Hz.
+(The maximum frequency achieved with this system was 6.4 Hz, this is equivalent to an acceleration of $\approx 2 q$ .
+However at this frequency the longitudinal motion was unstable due to the lack of any feedback!)
 No positional feedback mechanism was used when powering the coils, which were fired in a timed sequence.
+This particular test assembly was operated in air as opposed to vacuum because the maximum momentary velocity of the device at $< 1 \text{ ms}^{-1}$ was sufficiently low enough that any air resistance would have been negligible.